Group B streptococcus (GBS) is a type of bacteria that some women carry in their intestines and vagina. It is not passed through sexual contact.

 Most babies who get GBS will start having problems during their first week of life.
 Some babies will not get sick until later.
 Symptoms can take as long as 3 months to appear.

 The infections caused by GBS are serious and can be fatal.
-Yet prompt treatment can lead to complete recovery.
+Yet prompt treatment usually leads to complete recovery.

 Preventing GBS Infections in Babies